Fluctuating Non-linear Non-equilibrium System in Terms of Nambu Thermodynamics: Introduction

 According to \cite{key-10}, such Lotka-Volterra systems can be described using the Nambu bracket \cite{key-9}.
 Here, we will refer to the non-equilibrium thermodynamics described by such Nambu brackets as \textquotedblleft Nambu non-equilibrium thermodynamics\textquotedblright .

-In this paper, we will elucidate the structure of non-equilibrium thermodynamic systems far from equilibria, by considering them as `Nambu non-equilibrium thermodynamics\textquoteright \footnote{
+In this paper, we will elucidate the structure of non-equilibrium thermodynamic systems far from equilibria, by considering them as `Nambu non-equilibrium thermodynamics\textquoteright

-Nambu non-equilibrium thermodynamics which we study in this paper can be applied to the system either isolated, closed, or open.
-For the closed system, we forbid the inflow and outflow of materials, by imposing $\partial^{(H)}M_a=0$ ($M_a$: particle number of material $a$).
+Nambu non-equilibrium thermodynamics consists of two ingredients; 1) the Nambu dynamics with multiple Hamiltonians $\{H_i; i=1, 2, \cdots\}$ and 2) the introduction of dissipation by a thermodynamic entropy $S$.
+The first ingredient describes the flow of physical quantities following an incompressible fluid, while the second ingredient gives the non-equilibrium change of entropy within a compressible fluid.
+Therefore, this theory can be applied to the system either isolated, closed, or open.\footnote{ For the closed system, we forbid the inflow and outflow of materials, by imposing $\partial^{(H)}M_a=0$ ($M_a$: particle number of material $a$).
 For the isolated system, we further forbid the inflow and outflow of heat by $\partial^{(H)}S=0$.
 For the open system no restrictions are imposed.
 For usage of these symbols $\partial^{(H)}$, see Section 2.5.